WHMHammer/auth/README.md

-# Warning: this project isn't finished yet.
-The code uploaded is still under test.
-Feel free to Star or Watch this repo but do not use the code yet.
+## This project isn't finished yet.
+The uploaded code has been tested though.
+Please feel free to star and watch the project.